Wind power in Connecticut: Connecticut Wind Prospect Project

 Wind Prospect is a canceled wind generation project, developed by BNE Energy, with an expected capacity of 3.2 MW utilizing 2 GE 1.6 MW wind turbines in Prospect, Connecticut.
 The site is high on a ridge adjacent to and overlooking the New Naugatuck Reservoir.
 The predicted wind speeds and physical characteristics of the site are favorable for wind generation due to its elevation, orientation and topographical characteristics.
 The site is located within one hundred yards from the electrical grid.
 Wind Prospect would meet the annual electric power needs of approximately 25% of the Town’s residential electric users on average over the course of the year, and nearly 85% of the Town’s residential electric needs when the turbines are operating at full capacity.
 Wind Prospect would offset approximately 8 million pounds of carbon dioxide per year relative to conventional electricity generation.
-That’s equivalent to the estimated annual emissions produced by 1,154 cars or consuming more than 14,046 barrels of oil.
+That is equivalent to the estimated annual emissions produced by 1,154 cars or consuming more than 14,046 barrels of oil.

 Wind Prospect was denied by the CT Siting Council on May 12, 2011, which found ”the visual effects...are in conflict with the policies of the State concerning such effects and are a sufficient reason to deny the petition.”

 Offshore projects

 Park City Wind and Bridgeport Harbor

-In 2019, the state awarded a contract to Vineyard Wind to develop offshore power at Park City Wind.
+In 2019, the state awarded a contract to Vineyard Wind to develop offshore power at New England Wind, (originally Park City Wind.
 The project is a proposed offshore wind farm being developed by Avangrid located about 23 mi off the coast of Martha's Vineyard (MA), which will provide electriity to the state of Connecticut.
-The project takes its name from the nickname of Bridgeport, where a offshore wind port is being developed at Bridgeport Harbor to support the project.
+The project takes its name from the nickname of Bridgeport, where an offshore wind port is being developed at Bridgeport Harbor to support the project.
+In October 2023, Avangrid canceled its contract with Connecticut due to higher development costs.